LSSTDESC/Twinkles/doc/Setup/Getting_started_on_your_laptop.rst

    conda config --add channels http://conda.lsst.codes/stack
    conda create --name lsst python=2

 You are now ready to install the `lsst` software.

 If you are a C-shell user, the `source activate` command below will not work, as that script only supports `bash` and `zsh`.
-A workaround is to switch to a `bash` shell at this point, and then stay in that bash shell to do the other two commands below.
+A workaround is to switch to a `bash` shell at this point (by typing
+`bash`), and then stay in that `bash` shell to do the other two commands below.
+It's not really a workaround though - because you will have to come back to `bash` and re-do this environment set-up every time you want to use the LSST software anyway.

 .. code-block:: bash

-   source ${HOME}/miniconda2/bin/activate lsst
+   source activate lsst
    conda install lsst-distrib lsst-sims source eups-setups.sh